diezcami/arctic-fox-theme/_posts/2022-01-01-monthly-playlist-2021.md

 This is the fourth year i've of the playlist journal.
 I made it extra difficult this year by using morse code abbreviations as playlist names.

+August was such a good month, I didn't have time to make a playlist :)

 * [.--- .- -. (jan)](https://open.spotify.com/playlist/28VcuE4ezfRFmJMMRcjTNc?si=9f68dbcbd86a438b)
 * [..-.  .  -... (feb)](https://open.spotify.com/playlist/3ADECtb4ivRg14XmVwbM3c?si=8c4e66e92ecd4089)
 * [--   .-   .-. (mar)](https://open.spotify.com/playlist/0ggIDtrbqzGdHwsClJuhs7?si=5224b35a57df4492)